 You can disinfect your free weights using wipes or a household sanitizer spray before racking them back up.
 For your weight benches, you can also use the same disinfectant product you use for your weights and vinyl-topped floor mats.
 Depending on how much you sweat during your workout, it's a good idea to wipe down your weight bench after each use to prevent bacteria growth.

 Can boxing gloves go in the washing machine?

 No. The water will soak into the foam and padding, causing them to wear out faster.
 Instead, lightly spray a natural disinfectant or deodorizer inside your gloves after each boxing session, and wipe them inside and out with a cloth.

-Then, rather than stuffing them back in your sweaty gym bag, leave your boxing gloves out to air dry, and consider purchasing a pair of glove dogs or glove deodorizers.
+Then, rather than stuffing them back in your gym bag, leave your boxing gloves out to air dry, and consider purchasing a pair of glove dogs or glove deodorizers.
 These are kind of like little potpourri bags that absorb odors and moisture, leaving your gloves fresh and dry for your next home workout.
-Check out the FightCamp Care Kit which includes glove deodorizers, a glove bag, quick wrap storage bag, a stainless-steel water bottle, and a FightCamp towel.
+Check out the FightCamp Care Kit which includes boxing glove deodorizers and a boxing hand wrap mesh bag.

 Boxing Hand Wraps

 Boxing hand wraps, both traditional and quick wraps, can be machine washed and tumbled dried in a mesh laundry bag, or hand washing and line drying them will significantly extend their lifespan.
 Soaking your boxing wraps for 2-3 hours in a basin of warm water with a few drops of laundry detergent will deeply clean them.

 Pro tip: Wash your boxing wraps after each use.
 Your hands sweat a lot in boxing gloves, and reusing dirty boxing hand wraps can promote bacteria growth and odor.